 First, you need to consider what you plan to do with your MBA.
-If your interests lie in a particular business field you may want to find the top MBA programs with the best course offerings in that area of study – not just the best overall ranking.
+Do your interests lie in a particular business field?
+If so, you may want to find the top MBA programs with the best course offerings in that area of study (not just the best overall ranking).
 The same applies to the kind of job you want to have.
 Those interested in an international career in finance have different educational needs than those seeking a managerial role within another field.
-Those in the former category will probably benefit most from a high-profile program since they offer some of the best training in the world for these kinds of jobs.
-Those in the latter category, however, might do just as well at a school with a solid but less prestigious MBA program where they can acquire the kind of business expertise they will need in their work.
+Those in the former category will probably benefit most from a high-profile program.
+High-profile programs offer some of the best training in the world for these kinds of jobs.
+Those in the latter category, however, might do just as well at a school with a solid but less prestigious MBA program.
+At these programs students may acquire the kind of business expertise they will need in their work.

 You will also want to think about how and where you want to earn your MBA.
-Some candidates will want to immerse themselves in full-time study; others will prefer to keep working and attend classes on a part-time basis or even online.
+Some candidates will want to immerse themselves in full-time study.
+Other candidates will prefer to keep working and attend classes on a part-time basis or even online.
 You’ll need to find the best match for you, both in terms of time and money.
-Full-time study will probably cost more money in the short term, since you have to pay tuition while having little or no income and may need to relocate.
+Full-time study will probably cost more money in the short term.
+This is often due to having to pay tuition while having little or no income.
+Also, relocation often plays a factor in costs.
 You will be able to finish more quickly, though, and will be able to focus exclusively on your studies rather than having other professional responsibilities at the same time.
 Alternatively, going to school part-time can keep you from sacrificing income.
 But, the challenge of balancing work, classes, and personal commitments may not be worth it.

 Lastly, you’ll want to think about the overall value of your degree.
 Depending on your career goals, the investment required to earn an MBA at a school like NYU or Columbia might not be worth it.
-Of course, the experience of pursuing an MBA in New York City has its own intrinsic value, and if you think you will be able to pay back your loans fairly soon with a substantial salary, you might do well to attend one of these schools.
-If the starting salary you anticipate upon graduation is relatively modest, however, and you are not especially drawn to the financial center of New York, you might benefit as much from a more moderately priced program in a more affordable part of the country.
+Of course, the experience of pursuing an MBA in New York City has its own intrinsic value.
+If you think you will be able to pay back your loans fairly soon with a substantial salary, you might do well to attend one of these schools.
+However, if the starting salary you anticipate upon graduation is relatively modest, and you are not especially drawn to the financial center of New York, you might benefit more from a moderately priced program in a more affordable part of the country.

-Ultimately, the top MBA program for you is the one that best suits your professional goals and your personal needs.
+Ultimately, the top MBA schools for you are the ones that best suits your professional goals and your personal needs.
 There are many good options available, and there is one that is right for you.

 Origins of the MBA